 Contact Us

 More about Soil Science

-Soil is an important natural resource that supports plants and animals, large and small.
-Soil processes such as water retention and nutrient cycling play key roles in the functioning of terrestrial ecosystems.
+Soil is an important natural resource that supports plants, animals, and microbes.
+Soil systems are complex with many interacting physical, biological, and chemical processes.
+Processes such as water retention and nutrient cycling play key roles in the functioning of terrestrial ecosystems.
 Without soil, plants would have nowhere to root, farmers would have no crop to harvest, and every rain event would result in a flood.
-Soils may take a long time to form and preservation of the soil resource through careful management is of critical importance.
-Soil systems are generally complex with many interacting physical, biological, and chemical processes.
-Soil Science is the field that examines the formation, distribution, functioning, and management of soils.
-In the past, soils were primarily studied within the context of food production.
+Soils may take a long time to form and preservation of soil resources through careful management is critically important.
 Nowadays, soils are seen as an integral part of natural and managed ecosystems with important linkages to the atmosphere, groundwater, and surface water.

+Contact Us